 As more people establish home offices, it’s important to calculate outlet capacity properly in these spaces.
 Like bedrooms, code requires a minimum of two wall-mounted duplex outlets placed on different walls in home office rooms.

 You may want to exceed minimums slightly by placing outlets about every 4-5 feet to provide ample flexibility.
 Also, consider installing outlets on dedicated home office circuits to prevent power issues from office equipment overloading other circuits.
-A power flow plan is key to creating a functional home workstation.
+A power flow plan is critical to creating a functional home workstation.

 Ensure Safety and Functionality with Proper Electrical Planning